5 Workshop Activities That Help Kids Express Emotions

 - Encourages emotional regulation

-- Perfect for kids who struggle with anxiety or restlessness
+- Perfect for kids with anxiety or restlessness

 At Art Journey, clay workshops are often the most relaxing sessions for young creators.